misant/backupy/README.md

 - when a lot of files are copied error occurs: "paramiko.ssh_exception.ChannelException: (1, 'Administratively prohibited')"
 - ftp get need to me modified to copy to /target/ not to /target/ip/ folder
 - if -i arg ip validation failed, additional empty string returned
+- with --multi arg output is totally mixed

 Recent Changes